pbaldwin/4track/readme.md

 4-Track experiment using HTML5 Audio Tag

 Work in progress.

-Tags for audio in html poiont to root directory, so change those or host to make this work.
+## To Do

+Mute Controls
+Solo Controls
+Full Shuttle Control
+Styling
+??